ibme-qubic/svbdoc/doc/tests/biexp.rst

 These results show that in terms of absolute convergence there is no significant difference between the choice of prior and posterior.
-Note that the absolute cost achieved is different between the informative and non-informative priors as expected.
-The exception is the cases where a non-informative initial posterior is used - these cases do not achieve convergence.
+Note that the absolute cost achieved can be different between the informative and non-informative priors as expected.
+The exception is the cases where a *non-informative* initial posterior is used - these cases do not achieve convergence.

 The explanation for this lies in the fact that components of the cost are dependent